RVAGameJams/learn2love/pages/01-12-first-game.md

 -- Our starting number of guesses guess_counter = 1

-print("Guess what number I am think of.
+print("Guess my secret number.
 It is between 1 and 100.")

 guess = tonumber(io.read())